toumorokoshi/transmute-core/docs/autodocumentation.rst

 Autodocumentation
 =================

 For transmute routes, transmute-core provides functionality for documentation generation via `Swagger <http://swagger.io/>`_.
+This is performed by reading the schematics model.

-The swagger integration is dependent on the framework.
-In general, a swagger html page is added, as well as a swagger.json documenting the available apis.
+The swagger apis are dependent on the framework, so refer the documentation for that project.
+In general, a function to generate a swagger html page and a swagger.json is provided.